klux21/callback_printf/README.txt

 member of other structs that need to be written in a special format.
 That way it's possible to print an unlimited number of data types and data in special formats and also mixed up in the same output if required.
-However that's all still an early state an the function prototypes may still change a bit in future versions.
-Feel free to use the discussion site to share your own opinion and ideas regarding that.
+However that's all still an early state an the function prototypes may still change a bit.

+Another common problem is that you need to prepend or append additional information like a date or the time to data within a logging function.
+I did add an additional option %@ now that expects a format string and a va_list within the arguments to be printed at the position of the %@ within the output.
+A minimum width can be specified for the %@ output as well.

 The implementation also uses the great printf parameter validation features of the gcc which are a great thing for preventing program crashes within printf